How to Become a Writer by Finding Your Writing Voice

 Finding Your Writing Voice Through Reading

 Never a voracious reader, I had to get into the habit of reading for twenty to thirty minutes each morning and then writing about what I had just read.
 Like I mentioned, this was a painful process as I sat in front of my computer and made an effort to write words that would form sentences and paragraphs that made sense.
+I struggled with finding my writing voice.
 My goal each day was to get to two hundred fifty words so that I could post to my blog and also publish the same article on the article directories that were popular at the time.

 It was a morning ritual that I was determined to master.
 I even challenged myself to write one hundred articles in one hundred days, but that did not happen.
 Instead, those one hundred short articles were written by me in just seventy-eight days and I was officially a writer.